- Solar advice hub

 This contrasts with the way households typically use electricity, which is relatively stable, with a peak in winter and a dip in summer.

-So even if your system produces all the electricity you need over the course of a year, you may not be able to use them all – though a solar battery does help.
+So even if your system produces all the electricity you need over the course of a year, you may not be able to use it all – though a solar battery does help.

 You'll usually rely on the grid for some of your electricity in winter, and export a large proportion of your solar electricity in summer.